Last Updated on December 2, 2023 by Jade

 In this article, we will outline some of the best ways to repair a broken denture.

 Types Of Damage To Dentures

 The most common damage that can occur to a denture can result from how they are handled.
-For example, since dentures should be handled with care there are times they get dropped or fall off of a counter or nightstand.
+Dentures, regardless of whether they are full dentures or partials, are fragile.
+Therefore, they should always be handled with care, but there are times when they may get dropped or fall off of a counter or nightstand.
 As a result: